tricpony/FinalFour/README.md

 # README #

-Here's what you will find in DropToken.
-DropToken is a game much like Connect 4.
+Here's what you will find in FinalFourLab.

-### How to Play ###
-Select who will play first.
-When it is your turn, tap on any column to insert a new token.

-### How to Win ###
-First player to fill any row, column, or diagonal wins.

 ### Language ###
 The project was written in Swift.

+### SwiftUI ###
+A target was added -- FinalFourSwiftUI -- to demo a different detail view.
+To try it, select FinalFourSwiftUI target and run the app.
+Only the detail is SwiftUI, master is UIKit.
+The entire app is UIKit for target FinalFourLab.

+### Adaptive Layout ###
+The newly designed UISplitViewController is used with style doubleColumn to support all size classes.

+### UICollectionViewCompositionalLayout ###
+The collection view grid is using the new layout functionality from UICollectionViewCompositionalLayout.

-### Rule Engine ###
+### UIContentConfiguration ###
-The rule engine determines when a player wins.
-Since the game board fills from the bottom, searching for a winner starts from bottom up.
+The collection view cell is using the new UIContentConfiguration to manage cell content.

-### Game Event ###
+### Combine ###
-Game events drive the flow of the game from start to finish.
+Combine was used to make the model observable and react to changes on the property *favorite*

 ### Known Issues ###
+For target FinalFourLab, navigation from master to detail is choppy.
+This does not happen when running FinalFourSwiftUI.
-In SwiftUI version of DetailVeiwController the product artwork was coded to have a fixed size for all selections -- not getting that behavior.
+For target FinalFourSwiftUI, in DetailVeiwController, the product artwork was coded to have a fixed size for all selections -- not getting that behavior.

-### Leaks ###
-Verified that the DetailVeiwController is not leaking.
+Most images look right, but certain ones are smaller than specified.

-### Unit Tests ###
+### UI Tests ###
 Unit tests have been included with special emphasis on the rule engine and game events.